Snshadow/ntfs-ea/README.md

 # ntfs-ea
 Access NTFS(new technology file system) Extended Attributes(EA) with golang.

-This package provides functions for writing and query Extended Attributes for files in NTFS which can be shown by using "fsutil file queryea [file_path] in cmd in Windows."
+This package provides functions for writing and query Extended Attributes for files in NTFS which can be shown by using "fsutil file queryea [file_path]" in cmd in Windows.

 _example(cp949)_
 ~~~